 Michael Croland is the author of Oy Oy Oy Gevalt!
 Jews and Punk (Praeger, 2016); Punk Rock Hora: Adventures in Jew-Punk Land (Kindle Direct Publishing, 2019); Air to the Throne: A Poetry Chapbook about Air Guitar (Kindle Direct Publishing, 2020); and Celtic Punk Superfan: Recaps & Reflections Chapbook, 2002–22 (Kindle Direct Publishing, 2022).
-He is the editor of There Once Was a Limerick Anthology (Dover Publications, 2022) as well as a poetry anthology that will be published by Dover Publications in 2023.
+He is the editor of There Once Was a Limerick Anthology (Dover Publications, 2022) as well as two poetry anthologies that will be published by Dover Publications in 2023.

 Michael has written about Jews and punk for the Forward, JTA, Jewcy, Hevria, New Voices, and his former blog, heebnvegan.
 His chapter, “Vegetarianism and Veganism among Jewish Punks,” was published in Jewish Veganism and Vegetarianism: Studies and New Directions, edited by Dr. Jacob Labendz and Rabbi Dr. Shmuly Yanklowitz (SUNY Press, 2019).
 He has been quoted as an expert on Jews and punk in The Wall Street Journal, JTA, The Times of Israel, and Moment, among others.
 He has given presentations about Jews and punk at Limmud NY, LimmudBoston, the Toledo Jewish Book Festival, the Jewish Museum of Maryland, the New York Public Library Mid-Manhattan Library, the Brooklyn Public Library Gravesend Library, Word Up Community Bookshop, the Brooklyn Jewish Art Gallery, and numerous synagogues.
 He has spoken about vegetarianism in the Jewish tradition at several universities and synagogues.
 As an air guitar artist and expert, Michael has appeared or been cited in To Air Is Human, Sports Illustrated TV, CBS New York, The Virginian-Pilot, Houston Press, The Medical Journal of Australia, Teruah Jewish Music, and a Jewish metal band’s music video.